ernanicavila/linuxConfigs/README.md

 - Open `installer.sh`, change the lines about Name and Email from Github SSH and save.
 - Run all scripts with `installer.sh` on terminal, it's responsable of running some scripts in sequence.
 - To run an script use `./scriptname.sh`.
-- If the script dont work(execute), run the following line: `chmod +x scriptname.sh`.
+- If the script dont work(execute), run the following line: `chmod +x scriptname.sh` and run the script again.

 ## Points of warning.
 - Dont run scripts with `sudo`.
 If its necessary will be added into the script.